 If your child's just had a bath or been wrapped in a blanket, their temperature may be higher for a short time.
 Wait a few minutes then try again.

 What to do if your child has a high temperature

-You can usually look after your child or baby at home.
+If your child or baby has a high temperature, you can usually look after them at home.
 The temperature should go down over 3 or 4 days.

 give them plenty of fluids